chriswjones/JTLDB/README.md

 =====

 ## What is JTLDB?
 JTLDB is a fully asynchronous and thread safe ObjectiveC SQLite wrapper that allows for concurrent reading and writing.
-It was developed to facilitate easy SQLite use in iOS apps, specifically apps that use some sort of a sync model between the device and server.
+It was developed to facilitate easy async SQLite use in iOS apps, specifically apps that use some sort of a sync model between the device and server on a background process, and has resulted in a simple and powerful library.

 ## Installation Instructions